chuachongmo/RTIDDS/DDS_531/SecureDDS.md

-# Procedure to create a RTI DDS Application with DTLS
+# Procedure to convert an existing RTI DDS Application to Enable DTLS

 This procedure assumes a working DDS Application with a valid USER_QOS_PROFILES.xml.